 To maximize the fair market value of your business, it’s vital that you capitalize on those intangible assets.
+Below, we’ll explain how to prepare your business for sale and how to make your business more valuable and attractive to potential buyers.

 Develop key employees.